OpenBCI/Documentation/docs/01GettingStarted/01-Boards/03-Wifi_Getting_Started_Guide.md

 ## WiFi Configuration for Firmware 2.0 and later

-WiFi Shields got powerful in firmware 2.0.0, we learned a lot and iterated continuously, we love the new features on the WiFi Shield, where we is a world wide community of empowered hackers and researchers alike.
+WiFi Shields got powerful in firmware 2.0.0, we learned a lot and iterated continuously, we love the new features on the WiFi Shield, by "we" meaning a worldwide community of empowered hackers and researchers alike.

 ### WiFi Shield Mode of Operations